 - 2015 – example of persuasive writing (book review)

 ICAS Writing is marked on a common scale, that is, all scripts are marked using the same criteria.
 The strength of the common scale is increased with the use of common tasks across year levels.
 Each student’s result is only compared to the results of his/her peers’ in the same year level.

-In 2016, the ICAS – Writing task will assess an aspect of narrative.
+In 2017, the ICAS – Writing task will assess persuasive writing.

 For persuasive writing, the task requires students to write a text that persuades.
 These include writing: